macrobiotus/mouse_mating/README.md

   * [ ] revise script `050_r_array_analysis_ah.r`:
     * [x] **Day 1** - **use to inform DGE and write this down** inspect PCA signals  - overall and tissue specific - for obesity variables -> ***use to choose from DGE results**
     * [x] **Day 2** - implement DGE - tissue specific - get gene annotations from array targets -> use to inform KEGG and GO - look up how to check model assumptions / possibly email
-    * [ ] **Day 3** - get annotations - subset DGE results -  implement KEGG and GO - tissue specific - for DGE results -> see Tamoxifen project
+    * [ ] **Day 3** - get annotations - subset DGE results based on coefficenients -  implement KEGG and GO - tissue specific - for DGE results -> see Tamoxifen project
     * [ ] **Day 4** - later: see how AH used upset plots
-    * [ ] **Day 5** -  get Isolate model code - email Elmar on how to model outcomes directly - on cluster from intensity data by tissue and gene
+    * [ ] **Day 5** - check for errors among expression data annotation get Isolate model code - email Elmar on how to model outcomes directly - on cluster from intensity data by tissue and gene
   * check if this is still valid
     * [ ] establish correlations between varaibles `ObesityLgcl` and possibly also `ObeseParents` and intensities -
        * [ ] consult ITLN1 paper to find how AH does it - or check teams chat for package